IN A NUTSHELL

-Against this backdrop, the borderlines sets out to explore the evolving governance features of EU security policies, with the aim of defining how an appropriate balance between security considerations and governance imperatives can been struck at the EU level.
+Against this backdrop, the group sets out to disentangle the legal and policy features of European security—principally border control, migration management, and cyber reslience—and seeks to explain how these features (re)configure the law and governance architecture in place.
 This comprehensive governance investigation rests on an interdisciplinary research design, combining legal analysis with political science research tools.

 Photo credit: Dean Hochmann.
 License: CC BY 2.0